 This complete dissection kit is great for anatomy, biology, and zoology studies!

-This high-quality advanced dissection kit includes nine preserved animal specimens, our 17-piece dissection tool set with high-quality stainless steel instruments, a reusable dissecting pan, and a book by William Berman called How to Dissect.
-The 223-page book clearly illustrates and explains how to dissect everything except for the Grantia (sponge) specimen.
+This high-quality advanced dissection kit includes nine preserved animal specimens, our 17-piece dissection tool set with high-quality stainless steel instruments, a reusable dissecting pan, and 8 individual dissection guides that explain how to dissect everything except for the Grantia (sponge) specimen.

 The 17-piece dissection tool set in this kit contains the following dissection lab equipment and stainless steel tools: